howard-2718/jouzunare/src/1-tools.md

 Lastly, I wanted to cover some miscellaneous resources that really helped me over my Japanese learning journey (of a thousand steps).
 These resources don't really focus on a single specific aspect of Japanese, but nevertheless, I believe that they're invaluable to any aspiring learner.

-Now, as with any hobby, if you're working on it all by yourself, things can get a bit lonely, and it might be hard to stay motivated.
+Now, as with any hobby, if you're working on it all by yourself, things can get a bit lonely, and it might be hard to keep motivated.
 For this reason, I think that joining a Japanese learning community is really helpful, as you can discuss your progress and thoughts with people in the same (proverbial) boat as you.

 I'm fortunate to be part of a tight-knit community of Japanese learners, and we often talk about topics such as how much time we spent immersing over the week, what kind of content we've recently been enjoying, and so on.
 I think this kind of mutual discussion is very encouraging, and it helps me stay motivated.